 This course asks how the relationships between food production and consumption, economic justice, and biodiversity have changed over the last century in Latin America and the Caribbean.
 As a region known both for its ecological diversity and as a producer of tropical foods regularly consumed in the United States, plantation-style agriculture has often undermined its celebrated biodiversity.
 In centering the role of workers and consumers, this course considers the layered relationships- ecological, social, political, economic and cultural-between the production and consumption of food from Latin America and the Caribbean.
 In Autumn 2022, the course will also engage questions of food justice and biodiversity in the Chicagoland area and in particular among Latine/x com

-Instructor(s): Diana Schwartz Francisco Terms Offered: Autumn
+Instructor(s): Diana Schwartz Francisco Terms Offered: Course not offered in 24-25

 Note(s): Preferred: some background in Latin American history, geography and/or contemporary issues

-Equivalent Course(s): LACS 26388, ENST 26388, HIST 26323
+Equivalent Course(s): HIST 26323, ENST 26388, LACS 26388

 GLST 26660.
 Global Studies and Religion.
 100 Units.